kran0/hlds-docker/README.md

 | kran0/hlds:latest | latest stable |
 | kran0/hlds:tag    | [Tag](https://github.com/kran0/hlds/releases) releases |

-Build with command: "`docker-compose build`".
+Build with command: "`docker build -t kran0/hlds:latest .`".
 You need Docker 17.05 or higher on the daemon and client to use multistage builds.